-Torchlight Energy Resources, Inc.: Torchlight Announces New Field Discovery 3rd Party Reserve Estimate of 3.678 Billion Barrels in Recovery Potential From Unconventional Zones
+Torchlight Energy Resources, Inc.: Torchlight Announces New Field Discovery 3rd Party Reserve Estimate of 3.678 Billion Barrels in Recovery Potential from Unconventional Zones

-PLANO, TX / ACCESSWIRE / April 11, 2019 / Torchlight Energy Resources, Inc. (NASDAQ: TRCH) ('Torchlight' or the 'Company'), today announced that the Company has received the final petrophysical report relating to its Orogrande Basin Project.
+PLANO, TX / ACCESSWIRE / April 15, 2019 / Torchlight Energy Resources, Inc. (NASDAQ: TRCH) ("Torchlight" or the "Company"), today announced that the Company has received the final petrophysical report relating to its Orogrande Basin Project.
 The report will be utilized in the delivery of due diligence materials to industry suitors for potential M&A discussions with Torchlight.
 The final report, prepared by Stimulation Petrophysics Consulting out of Denver, outlines the potential recoverable reserves from the unconventional zones on Torchlight's 134,000 acres in the Orogrande Basin.
 The Orogrande is the western most sub-basin of the Greater Permian Basin.

 The extensive report outlines a range of recoverable values based on standardized recovery factors.
 Described in Potential Barrels.